| || |

 Flu Shots & Immunizations

-Complete our immunizations questionnaire before you visit the pharmacy.
-Download the Immunization Screening Questionnaire and Consent form.
+Complete the Immunization Screening Questionnaire and Consent Form before your visit.

 Immunizations Available at Rite Aid